How to take on Zapdos in Pokémon Go

-Zapdos is coming back to Legendary Raids in Pokémon Go.
-Although this Legendary Pokémon has been available many times over and in a number of ways, this will be the first time Trainers can challenge the storm bird with Mega Evolved Pokémon.
-How will Mega Evolution impact this battle?
-Read ahead to find out!
+As the Season of Go presses on, Zapdos is coming back to Legendary raids in Pokémon Go.
+Fortunately, we here at iMore have everything you need to know to win this fight and add Zapdos to your roster.
+And be sure to check out our Best Pokémon Go accessories, so you can be fully equipped for your Pokémon Journey!

-Who is Zapdos Pokémon Go?
+Who is Zapdos in Pokémon Go?

 One of the Legendary birds from the Gen I Kanto Region, Zapdos is the second Legendary Pokémon in the National Pokédex, as well as the mascot for Team Instinct.
 Along with Articuno and Moltres, these three bird are elemental forces of nature that can only be tamed by Lugia.
-Zapdos is also one of the only Pokémon with a regional variant.
-We'll be encountering the original Zapdos in Pokémon Go this time, for one week only.
+Zapdos is also one of the only Legendary Pokémon with a regional variant, but we'll be encountering the original Zapdos for now.

+Not only is Zapdos one of the best Electric type Pokémon in Pokémon Go, but it also has a Shadow form, so you'll want to make the most of this limited chance at more Zapdos Candy and XL Candy.

 What are the best counters for Zapdos in Pokémon Go?

-An Electric and Flying type, Zapdos is capable of dealing Electric, Rock, and Flying type damage.
-It takes double damage from Rock and Ice type attacks.
+Zapdos is capable of dealing Electric, Rock, and Flying type damage.
+As an Electric and Flying type, it takes increased damage from Rock and Ice type attacks.

 Rhyperior

-Beat only by Shadow Tyranitar, Rhyperior is the top non-Shadow counter for Zapdos.
-Rhyperior is final evolution of the Gen I Pokémon, Rhyhorn and the star of a Community Day, so most players have at least one already powered up.
-It takes quarter damage from Zapdos' Electric type attacks and half damage from its Rock and Flying attacks thanks to its Ground and Rock typing.
+Beat only by Shadow Tyranitar and Shadow Mamoswine, Rhyperior is the top non-Shadow counter for Zapdos.
+Rhyperior is Sinnoh Stone evolution of the Gen I Pokémon, Rhyhorn and the star of a Community Day, so most players have at least one already powered up.
+It resists Electric, Rock, and Flying type damage thanks to its Ground and Rock typing.
 If you're bringing Rhyperior to this Raid, you'll want it to know Smack Down and Rock Wrecker; however, if you don't have the Community Day exclusive move or the Elite TM to spare, Stone Edge also works well.

+Rampardos is a fossil Pokémon from the Gen IV Sinnoh region and another great counter for Zapdos.
+It takes reduced damage from Flying type moves, and has no relevant weaknesses Zapdos can exploit.
+Having been featured in events and eggs, and only requiring 50 Candy to evolve, many players have a couple already powered up.
+If you're bringing Rampardos to this Raid, the moveset you're looking for is Smack Down and Rock Slide.

 Mamoswine

-Mamoswine is the final evolution of Swinub.
+While its Shadow variant is the top performer in this raid, a normal Mamoswine is also an excellent choice to counter Zapdos.
 It requires a lot of candy and a Sinnoh Stone to full evolve, but having been featured in events and a Community Day, many Trainers have a few already powered up.
-As a Ground and Ice type, Mamoswine takes quarter damage from Zapdos' Electric type attacks.
-You'll want your Mamoswine to know Powder Snow and Avalanche for this Raid.
+As a Ground and Ice type, Mamoswine takes reduces damage from Zapdos' Electric type attacks.
+You'll want your Mamoswine to know Powder Snow and Avalanche for this raid.

-Rampardos is a Rock type fossil Pokémon from the Gen IV Sinnoh region.
-It takes half damage from Zapdos' Drill Peck, and has no relevant weaknesses Zapdos can exploit.
-Having been featured in events and eggs, and only requiring 50 Candies to evolve, many players have a couple already powered up.
-If you're bringing Rampardos to this Raid, the moveset you're looking for is Smack Down and Rock Slide.

 Terrakion

 One of the Legendary Swords of Justice, Terrakion is a Rock and Fighting type that works very well in this Raid.
-It takes half damage from Ancient Power and has no weaknesses Zapdos can exploit.
+It takes reduced damage from Rock type moves and has no weaknesses Zapdos can exploit.
 Although Terrakion is a Legendary Pokémon, it has been available multiple times so many Trainers have at least one.
-If you're bringing it to this Raid, you'll want Smack Down for the fast move and Rock Slide for the charged move.
+If you're bringing it to this raid, you'll want Smack Down for the fast move and Rock Slide for the charged move.

 Galarian Darmanitan

 The Galarian variant of Gen V's Darmanitan, Galarian Darmanitan is one of the best Ice types in Pokémon Go.
-It takes double damage from Ancient Power, but otherwise holds up very well against Zapdos.
-Although neither version of Darumaka has been in the game for long, they're relatively easy to come by, so many players already have both versions.
-If you're bringing a Galarian Darmanitan to this Raid, you'll want Ice Fang and Avalanche for the moveset.
+It takes super effective damage from Rock type moves, but otherwise holds up very well against Zapdos.
+Both version of Darumaka is easy to come by, so many players already have both versions.
+If you're bringing a Galarian Darmanitan to this raid, you'll want Ice Fang and Avalanche for the moveset.

 Tyranitar

-The pseudo-Legendary Rock and Dark type of Gen II, Tyranitar remains one of the most accessible and useful Pokémon in Go.
-It's been featured in Raids, events, a Community Day and even as a Shadow Pokémon, so most high level players have an entire team of Tyranitar.
-It resists Drill Peck and takes normal damage from Zapdos' Electric and Rock type moves.
-Smack Down and Stone Edge are the moves you'll want.
+The pseudo-Legendary of Gen II, Tyranitar remains one of the most accessible and useful Pokémon in Go.
+It's been featured in raids, events, Community Day and even as a Shadow Pokémon, so most high level players have an entire team of powered up Tyranitar.
+As a Rock and Dark type, it resists Flying type moves and has no weaknesses relevant to this raid.
+Smack Down and Stone Edge are the moves you'll want your Tyranitar to know when facing Zapdos.

 Glaceon

-The Ice type Eeveelution originally encountered in the Sinnoh Region, Glaceon is extremely easy to acquire and power up.
-Although you need to spin a stop with a Glacial lure Mod to evolve Glaceon, you can evolve as many as you want while the mod is active and most players have a ton of extra Eevee Candy for powering up.
-You'll want to watch out for Ancient Power which will make quick work of Glaceon, but against Electric or Flying type moves, it performs admirably.
-Ice Shard and Avalanche is the moveset you want.
+The Ice type "Eeveelution" originally encountered in the Sinnoh Region, Glaceon is extremely easy to acquire and power up.
+Although you need to spin a stop with a Glacial Lure Module to evolve Glaceon, you can evolve as many as you want while the mod is active and most players have a ton of extra Eevee Candy for powering up.
+As a pure Ice type, Glaceon does take super effective damage from Rock type moves, but it's not weak against Flying or Electric type damage.
+If you're bringin Glaceon to this fight, Frost Breath and Avalanche is the moveset you want.

+The final evolution of Sneasal, Weavile is an Ice and Dark type Pokémon originally encountered in the Sinnoh region.
+Although it requires a Sinnoh Stone to evolve, because Sneasal are common and have been featured in multiple events, many players not only have Weavile but plenty of Candy to power them up.
+As with other Ice types, you'll want to avoid using Weavile if Zapdos knows Ancient Power, but otherwise, with Ice Shard and Avalanche, it will perform well in this raid.

 Mewtwo